SysKitTeam/docs-point/microsoft365-inventory/explore-your-microsoft-365-dashboard.md

 ## Copilot Readiness

 The Copilot Readiness tile on the Syskit Point dashboard **helps businesses as they prepare to integrate Copilot into their workflow** or those that want to stay on top of policy vulnerabilities or overshared workspaces that could pose a security risk.
-By providing a **clear and comprehensive Copilot Readiness score**, you are able to quickly **identify vulnerabilities**.
+By providing a **clear and comprehensive Copilot Readiness score**, you can quickly **identify vulnerabilities**.

 The tile on the Dashboard shows:
 * Number of vulnerabilities detected for the Workspaces **Shared with Everyone policies (1)**, the Workspaces with **Too Many Members (2)**, Workspaces with **Shadow Users (3)**